Stomach pain after vomiting often results from irritation and can be eased with hydration, rest, and gentle remedies.

 Understanding the Causes of Stomach Pain After Vomiting

 Stomach pain following vomiting is common and can feel quite uncomfortable.
 The act of throwing up puts significant strain on your abdominal muscles and lining of your stomach.
 This irritation often leads to cramping, soreness, or a burning sensation.
-Vomiting itself is a forceful expulsion of stomach contents, which can inflame the stomach lining (gastritis) or even cause tiny tears in the esophagus or throat.
+Vomiting itself is a forceful expulsion of stomach contents, which can inflame the stomach lining (gastritis) and irritate the esophagus; in more severe or repeated cases, small tears in the esophagus can occur.

 Several factors contribute to this pain: